 Temporary Sculpture Exhibit

-The 2018 Wake Forest Temporary Sculpture Exhibit will feature seven three-dimensional sculptural works of art by a variety of artists in publicly-accessible outdoor spaces throughout Wake Forest.
+The 2020 Wake Forest Temporary Sculpture Exhibit feature two three-dimensional sculptural works of art in publicly-accessible outdoor spaces.

-Immigrant Gate, by Jim Gallucci (Wake Forest Town Hall, 301 S. Brooks St.)
+Terrestrial Horizon by Chris Plaisted (Wake Forest Town Hall, 301 S. Brooks St.)

 Wake Forest Public Art Commission

 The Town of Wake Forest Public Art Commission develops and implements public art programs to increase public access to the arts, provides opportunities for artists to display their work, and promotes public understanding and awareness of the arts.
 The Commission was established in 2010.
 It consists of 9 community member-volunteers appointed by the Town Board of Commissioners.
 The Town's Percent for Art Program, established by a 2010 Ordinance, allocates one percent of selected capital improvement projects for the creation and maintenance of works of public art.
 Funding for the Percent for Art projects comes from each project's construction budget.